tulibraries/tul_omeka-s/README.md

 # Install Extensions

-1. In browser, visit the Rancho Workload Dashboard
+1. In browser, visit the Rancher Workload Dashboard
 2. Scroll to tul-omeka-s workload
 3. Click on menu (Three dots on right)
 4. Select "Execute Shell"